Sooyeon-Lee/Sooyeon-Lee.github.io/_pages/cv.md

   * Community Informatics Project
     * Worked on designing a mobile ride sharing application that provided local community ride exchange and delivery services and collaborated with researchers at Palo Alto Research Center and Carnegie Mellon University

-* UX Design Research Intern at **Uber Inc**.
-San Francisco, CA. Jun.
+* UX Design Research Intern at Uber Inc. San Francisco, CA. Jun.
 2017 - Aug.
 2017
   * Led UX design research projects to build a foundation for accessible service and product design
   * Identified and analyzed accessibility issues, challenges, and needs for the Uber users with different types of disabilities